 Williamson Ether Synthesis Is an SN2 Reaction with Halogen Substitution

 It is important to understand that Williamson ether synthesis is, in essence, a method of synthesizing ethers through the SN2 reaction.
 Therefore, the content is very simple if you understand what we have been talking about.
-The oxygen atom of the alcohol attacks the carbon atom to which the halogen is attached and the ether is synthesized by the SN2 reaction.
+The oxygen atom of the alcohol attacks the carbon atom that the halogen is bonded to, and the ether is synthesized by the SN2 reaction.

 When performing ether synthesis, Williamson ether synthesis is frequently used.

-However, the SN2 reaction is beneficial in all organic reactions, not just Williamson ether synthesis.
-In addition to alcohol, many types of molecules with other functional groups can be used to make many different types of molecules.
-They are as follows.
+The SN2 reaction is beneficial in all organic reactions, not just Williamson ether synthesis.
+In addition to alcohols, by using molecules with other functional groups, many types of molecules can be made.
+It is as follows.

 Nucleophilic substitution reactions can be used to synthesize a very large number of compounds.
-Let’s assume that all organic chemists use nucleophilic substitution reactions.
+All organic chemists use nucleophilic substitution reactions.

 Comparing the Difference Between the SN1 and SN2 Reactions